Mary Anne Guggenheim: Personal life

 Mary Anne Schoessler married nephrologist Stephen Joel Guggenheim in 1964.
 Per official records, they separated in 1983 and divorced in 1985.

 Guggenheim moved to Montana with Jan Donaldson in 1983.
-The two women married legally in California in 2014 – a week before a federal court ruled that Montana's ban on same-sex marriages was unconstiutional.
+The two women married legally in California in 2014 – a week before a federal court ruled that Montana's ban on same-sex marriages was unconstitutional.
 They retired from medicine and started a business, making hand-made wooden furniture, in 1995.
 Guggenheim and Donaldson each had two children from previous marriages, raised together.
 Donaldson died March 22, 2019.